jamesbrannon98/ConcurrencyDeviceDriver/README.md

 # ConcurrencyDeviceDriver

-Crates a driver to communicate among multiple clients, synchronously and asynchronously.
+Creates a driver to communicate among multiple clients, synchronously and asynchronously.
+A client can both schedule and handle a job with the driver, and multiple clients can use the driver simultaneously.